mm-adt/mm-adt.github.io/tenets.md

 mm-ADT&#8482; enables open source developers to continue to write free open source software while side-stepping two common problems associated with this chosen lifestyle: 1.) the complications associated with corporate sponsorship and 2.) the economic burdens of unemployment.

+### Independent Open Source Developers Suffer Economically

+Idependent open source developers spend their time developing software that provides no tangible compensation and in fact, as the popularity of their project increases, can lead them to burnout and financial ruin.

-### Corporate Sponsorship Complicates Open Source
+### Corporate Open Source Developers Sacrafice Creative Freedom

-Free software licenses are beneficial to consumers and detrimental to producers&mdash;the developers.
-In order for talented engineers to earn a living with their open source software, they have to find a company willing to pay them to continue their development.
+Open source developers can earn a living by working for companies willing to pay them to do open source development.
 The developer is in the problematic situation where their work is dependent on their sponsoring organization who now also controls the direction and pace of development as well as the interoperability and inclusion of any novel innovations within the project.

-### Open Source Developers Suffer Needless Complication
+### Entrepreneurial Open Source Developers Lack a Competitive Edge

-The professional lives of open source developers are overly complicated because the software they spend their time developing provides no tangible compensation and in fact, as the popularity of their project increases, can lead them to burnout and financial ruin.

-### Open Core Is No Longer a Viable Business-Model

 Developers with a more entrepreneurial spirit may form a company around their open source project.
 Many startups over the last decade did just this.
 Unfortunately, these companies were easily obviated in the market because their core product was freely licensed and larger tech firms were able to offer identical products without having to invest in the research and development effort.
 This is a major conceptual/economic-"loophole" (entailment) in the industry's use of free software licenses at this point in time.

+---

 ### Open Source Software Isn't Free